The council operates an additional licensing scheme for houses in multiple occupation (HMOs).

 HMO landlords must also register with Rent Smart Wales.

-Please download and read the HMO application guidance notes before making an application.
+Please read the HMO application guidance notes (pdf) before making an application.

 Apply for a HMO Licence (pdf)

 Read what is expected of an HMO manager